qharlie/Jataframe/README.md

 ## What is it ?

 A Dataframe library similar to Pandas with a few annoying differences.
-I needed something fast for stjou ,so I made one so simple an idiot(me) could use.
+I needed something simple enough for an idiot to use (me).

 ### Intro